dmisiuk/acousticalc/docs/testing-standards.md

 ## Conclusion

-This testing framework provides a comprehensive, Unix-first approach to testing the AcoustiCalc project.
-By following these standards and guidelines, developers can ensure high-quality, reliable software with excellent test coverage and performance characteristics.
+This testing framework provides a comprehensive, cross-platform approach to testing the AcoustiCalc project with equal support for Windows, macOS, and Linux.
+By following these standards and guidelines, developers can ensure high-quality, reliable software with excellent test coverage and performance characteristics across all supported platforms.

 The framework is designed to be extensible, maintainable, and aligned with modern testing best practices.
 It provides both the structure and tools needed for effective testing throughout the development lifecycle.